amd/ZenDNN/README.md

 - [Technical Support](#technical-support)

 # Scope
 The scope of ZenDNN is to support AMD EPYC<sup>TM</sup> CPUs on the Linux® platform.
-ZenDNN v4.2 offers optimized primitives, such as Convolution, MatMul, Elementwise, and Pool (Max and Average), Gelu, LayerNorm that improve performance of many convolutional neural networks, recurrent neural networks, transformer-based models, and recommender system models.
+ZenDNN v5.0 offers optimized primitives, such as Convolution, MatMul, Elementwise, and Pool (Max and Average), Gelu, LayerNorm that improve performance of many convolutional neural networks, recurrent neural networks, transformer-based models, and recommender system models.
 For the primitives not supported by ZenDNN, execution will fall back to the  native path of the framework.

 # Release Highlights
 Following are the highlights of this release:
-* ZenDNN library is integrated with TensorFlow v2.16 (Plugin), ONNXRT v1.17.0, and PyTorch v2.1 (Plugin).
+* ZenDNN library is integrated with TensorFlow v2.17 (Plugin), ONNXRT v1.18.0, and PyTorch v2.3 (Plugin).
-* Python v3.9-v3.12 has been used to generate the TensorFlow v2.16 (Plugin) wheel files (*.whl).
+* Python v3.9-v3.12 has been used to generate the TensorFlow v2.17 (Plugin) wheel files (*.whl).
-* Python v3.8-v3.11 has been used to generate the ONNXRT v1.17.0 wheel files (*.whl).
+* Python v3.8-v3.11 has been used to generate the ONNXRT v1.18.0 wheel files (*.whl).
-* Python v3.8-v3.11 has been used to generate the PyTorch v2.1 (Plugin) wheel files (*.whl).
+* Python v3.8-v3.11 has been used to generate the PyTorch v2.3 (Plugin) wheel files (*.whl).
-* NHWC (default format), NHWC_BLOCKED and Blocked Format are supported.

 ZenDNN library is intended to be used in conjunction with the frameworks mentioned above and cannot be used independently.